Didi11111/QHO541_Advanced_DataBase_System/README.md

 }
 ```

-Now, when is ran `npm start`, `nodemon` will start the application and watch for changes, restarting the server when changes are detected.
+Now, when is run `npm start`, `nodemon` will start the application and watch for changes, restarting the server when changes are detected.

 ### 2. Installing Libraries: